thinkshout/thinkshout/_case_studies/columbia-riverkeeper.md

 cs-sections:
   - section-description: |
-      The challenges Columbia Riverkeeper faced were by no means unique to nonprofits (big or small), however, content strategy and design support doesn’t just come with the wiki or FAQs of an out of the box solution.
-They required the discovery process, strategic direction, and design skills that comes with a high budget website redesign, but they needed it for a fraction of the cost.
+      The challenges Columbia Riverkeeper faced were by no means unique to nonprofits, and content strategy and design support doesn’t come with the wiki or FAQs of an out of the box solution.
+They required the discovery process, strategic direction, and design skills that come with a high budget website redesign, but they needed it for a fraction of the cost.

   - section-image: "/assets/images/case-studies/CORI-large-1.jpg"
     section-image-alt: "Columbia Riverkeeper Home Page Screens"

   - section-description: |
-      Our experienced staff worked with Columbia Riverkeeper to define and prioritize their target audiences, their motivations, and how to structure content on their site to keep those audiences coming back and engaged.
+      Our staff worked with Columbia Riverkeeper to define and prioritize their target audiences and their motivations.
+This audience research allowed us to develop user pathways that would not only keep users coming back to the site, but that would keep them engaged during each session.

   - section-type: quote